sanance/GIS-portfolio/README.md

-# GIS-portfolio
+# GIS portfolio
-My portfolio from Advanced GIS at Carnegie Mellon University.
+Sarah Nance's portfolio from Advanced GIS at Carnegie Mellon University.

 # About me
 Hi, I'm Sarah!
 I'm a second year Masters student in the Masters of Science in Public Policy and Management - Data Analytics Program at Carnegie Mellon's Heinz College.
 Previously, I received my bachelors in Policy Analysis from Indiana University.
 I mentioned this in class, but I don't like chocolate and I also don't like coffee or mint either!
 In my free time I enjoy hiking, fashion, sports, and traveling.